From Agent Simulation to Social Simulator: A Comprehensive Review (Part 2): Case Study: Algorithmic Behavior on Internet Platforms

 As shown in \textbf{Figures 12(g)}, a Sankey-based flow visualization method was used to trace the fine-grained transitions in agent behavior over a 30-day observation period.
 The decision-making intentions of rider agents underwent three distinct stages: an initial rule-following phase, followed around Day 15 by a rise in anxiety-driven behaviors (increasing to 24\%), and eventually transitioning to a dominant risk-avoidant phase, reaching 64\% by the end of the 30-day observation period.
 Correspondingly, behavior patterns evolved from rest-focused, to aggressive order grabbing, and finally to risk-avoidant strategies.

 To uncover the mechanisms driving these patterns, three intervention scenarios were evaluated.
-In the “enhanced interaction” setting (\textbf{Figures 12(h)}), agents overwhelmingly adopted risk-avoidant behaviors, indicating that deeper interaction intensity increases the tendency toward conservative decision-making.
-In the “enhanced intelligence” scenario (\textbf{Figures 12(i)}), the share of risk-averse intentions rose even further, suggesting that stronger cognitive capacity reinforces caution.
-Conversely, in the “increased order density” scenario (\textbf{Figures 12(k)}), the proportion of risk-aware agents dropped to 61\%, implying that higher order density-induced workloads reduce risk sensitivity and lead to more risk-taking behavior.
+In the “enhanced interaction” setting, agents overwhelmingly adopted risk-avoidant behaviors, indicating that deeper interaction intensity increases the tendency toward conservative decision-making, as shown in \textbf{Figures 12(h)}.
+In the “enhanced intelligence” scenario, the share of risk-averse intentions rose even further, suggesting that stronger cognitive capacity reinforces caution, as shown in \textbf{Figures 12(i)}.
+Conversely, in the “increased order density” scenario, the proportion of risk-aware agents dropped to 61\%, implying that higher order density-induced workloads reduce risk sensitivity and lead to more risk-taking behavior, as shown in \textbf{Figures 12(k)}.

 These findings indicate that interaction dynamics and environmental pressure are the two key drivers of involution.
 Enhanced interaction depth significantly amplifies agents’ inclination toward risk avoidance, showing that changes in interaction modes directly affect decision-making styles.
 Meanwhile, higher order density—representing greater task loads—can suppress risk awareness and push agents toward competitive and aggressive strategies.